benludwig/benludwig.github.io/_work/field-museum-zoology.md

     <h1>Zoology at The Field Museum</h1>
     </div>
     <div class="copy-right">
-    <p>The first responsive website for the museum is a window into their scientific research for zoology.
-Four large vertical panels with striking photography are prominently featured on the homepage.
-Each is a category under which all website content is organized.</p>
+    <p>A window into scientific research for zoology.
+Four large vertical panels are prominently featured on the homepage.
+Each is a category under which all content is organized.</p>
     </div>
   </div>
 </div>